venkys-io/Code-Blogs/Strings/Medium/LargestSubstringWithK/README.md

 from collections import Counter, defaultdict

 def longestSubstring(string, k):
+    # Check if the input string is not empty
+    if not string:
+        return 0

     # Count the occurrences of each character in the string
     char_count = Counter(string)
     # Determine the maximum number of unique characters